BY: Eric Alt

 Is swim-proof, with faster access to information, and new health monitoring sensors.
 Amazon

-The newest in the series of Apple smartwatches, the Series 6 is offered in two sizes, the 44mm being the larger option.
+The newest in the series of Apple smartwatches, the Apple Watch Series 6 comes in two face sizes: 40mm and 44mm.
 The addition of an always-on retina display adjusts to become 2.5x brighter when you and your wrist are outdoors—which makes for easier use in direct sun.
 In addition, the accessibility feature allows for zooming in on font and graphics making displays and text messages easier to read.
 As with most Apple products the user interface is clean and easy to navigate.
 Drawbacks include compatibility with only Apple brand smartphones and an approximately 1 day of battery charge with moderate use.

 The first name in wearable exercise technology delivers a powerful pick to consider.
 Amazon

-Built around a holistic health program, the Fitbit Sense performs the expected functions such as heart rate and body temperature monitoring, but it also adds sleep pattern regulation and stress management.
+Built around a holistic health program, the Fitbit Sense performs the expected functions such as heart rate and body temperature monitoring and is our vote for the best fitness tracker.
+But, it also adds sleep pattern regulation and stress management.
 It allows you to access saved data, and track patterns and irregularities in addition to setting fitness goals.
+With built-in GPS that can help you easily monitor daily activities and outdoor workouts.
+For smarter living, you can also use it with Google Assistant or Alexa to easily set alarms or get news alerts.

 Best “smart home” smartwatch: Samsung Gear Sport Smartwatch